dleeftink/QuickSet/readme.md

 1. Reuse a single instance
 2. Randomly switch between modes
-4. Use multiple QuickSets with a small integer span
+3. Use multiple QuickSets with a small integer span
+4. Maintain a `new Map()` for reverse value lookups

 ## Caveats